 Having gone thgrough our short guidelist, let us embark on reviewing each of the top web hosts for high traffic websites in 2020:

-Not only is Kinsta tailored towards high performance, it also perfectly featured for WordPress by providing such features as a hosting dashboard that is customized, automatic backups that can either be daily or as frequent as possible for an extra fee etc. There dashboard also provides for easy monitoring of usage through a detailed analytics tool.
+Not only is Kinsta tailored towards high performance, but it also perfectly featured for WordPress by providing such features as a hosting dashboard that is customized, automatic backups that can either be daily or as frequent as possible for an extra fee, etc. Their dashboard also provides for easy monitoring of usage through a detailed analytics tool.

 And they get more than 10,000 visits a day which places them on the right spot to handle issues that come with high traffic.